Nirusha-19/infra-ops-text-to-sql-qlora-mcp/README.md

 **Execution accuracy, not text matching:** correctness is measured by running the generated SQL and comparing actual results, not by comparing SQL text to a reference query.
 This avoids penalizing a differently worded but equally correct query, and avoids rewarding a similar-looking query that is actually wrong.

-**QLoRA fine tuning trains the model directly on the target schema and query patterns.** Measured on this project's own held-out test set, this improved hard-tier query accuracy from 20% (prompting alone) to 97%.
+**QLoRA fine-tuning trains the model directly on the target schema and query patterns.** Measured on this project's own held-out test set, this improved hard-tier query accuracy from 20% (prompting alone) to 97%.

 **Serving via MCP makes it callable live** by any MCP-compatible AI agent, not just runnable from a script.
 Tested with MCP Inspector.